RiverSharks/KiviSmartTv/README.md

 ## How to

-### Fix virtual keyboard dissapears when phisical is connected
+### Fix virtual keyboard disappears when the physical one is connected
 `adb shell settings put secure show_ime_with_hard_keyboard 1`